Malta – World War 2. First visit to maltagc70? CLICK HERE

 0446 hrs A large explosion is heard from the direction of Grand Harbour.

-0450 hrs MTBs, one-man motor boats and two-man submarines are reported off Grand Harbour.
+0450 hrs MTBs, one-man motor boats and two-person manned torpedoes are reported off Grand Harbour.
 The St Elmo alarm sounds again and sentries take up positions on all beach posts.

 0500 hrs The vessels are engaged by the twin six-pounders of the Harbour Fire Command at a range between 3000 and 500 yards.
 Bofors gun positions at Dragut Point, Fort St Elmo and Ricasoli also engage.
 Defence posts of 1st Bn Cheshire Regiment engage the boats with machine-gunfire.

-Eight two-man submarines attempt to break through the boom defences of Marsamxetto and Grand Harbour.
-Seven are either sunk or destroyed before reaching their target; one reaches the viaduct of Elmo breakwater and explodes, blowing it up.
+Eight boats attempt to break through the boom defences of Marsamxetto and Grand Harbour.
+Seven are either sunk or destroyed before reaching their target; one reaches the viaduct of Elmo breakwater and explodes, bringing down the viaduct.
 Gas and water mains are broken by the impact; supplies are shut off by Royal Engineers personnel.

 A Macchi fighter approaches and attacks one of the Hurricanes.
 Another Hurricane launches a counter-attack on the Macchi and shoots it down into the sea.
 Hurricanes engage 15 Macchi fighters apparently on their way back to Sicily; two Macchis are shot down.

 One Hurricane is shot down in the engagement and P/O Winston is reported missing.
 Another pilot reports having seen him in the sea 25-30 miles north east of Grand Harbour.